 Chiaretto di Bardolino – Anteprima 2021

-Chiaretto di Bardolino is a crisp, dry and pale-pink wine made in the Bardolino DOC, on the Venetian shore of Lake Garda.
+Chiaretto di Bardolino is a crisp, dry, pale-pink wine made in the Bardolino DOC on the Venetian shore of Lake Garda.
 The Italians never refer to this wine as a Rosato or Rosé, though that’s what it is.
 Instead, it’s always known as Chiaretto, meaning “the little light one”.

 Lake Garda is to Italy what Provence is to France – representing the best rosé of each country.
-Indeed, while the grape varieties in each place are different, they share similarities in being delicately and fashionably pink and made in a refreshingly dry style.
+Indeed, while the grape varieties in each place are different, they share similarities as both are delicately and fashionably pink and come in a refreshingly dry style.
 Recently, I discovered from the Consorzio* that this isn’t coincidental.
 Under the Roman Empire, Bardolino was part of “Cisalpine Gaul”, while Provence was part of “Transalpine Gaul”.
 Both made light pale pink wines called “Clarum”.

 Where are we?

-Sandwiched between the eastern shores of Lake Garda and the River Adige, Bardolino DOC covers 2,635 hectares.
-1,000 ha of this is for Chiaretto, where 100 wineries make 10 million bottles each year.
+Sandwiched between the eastern shores of Lake Garda and the River Adige, Bardolino DOC covers 2,635 hectares, with 1,000 ha for Chiaretto, where 100 wineries make 10 million bottles yearly.

 Lake Garda is western Europe’s largest lake and moderates climatic extremes, so despite being at the foothills of the alps, it has a Mediterranean climate freshened by winds and breezes.

 Bardolino’s glacial origins show in the scenery, with 66 different morainic soils left by retreating ice.
 Altitudes range from 65 metres on the flatter lakeside land to 350 metres further inland on rolling hills.